How to work towards a sustainable beauty routine

 Cleansing wipes/makeup remover wipes may be convenient, but they’re really not the kindest option for our planet.
 Especially if you flush them down the toilet: are you familiar with the term “fatberg”?
 It’s one of those words that really is as revolting as it sounds: look it up at your own risk!

 A few years ago, data showed that flushing wipes down the toilet made up around 93% of the material causing sewer blockages (baby wipes are also a massive culprit here).
-Thank goodness then that there are now biodegradable options available to buy, or you could try our organic bamboo and cotton make-up pads to remove your makeup: you can chuck these in with your washing to be used again and again.
-We’ve also got organic travel wipes you can take with you on the go.
+Thank goodness then that there are now biodegradable options available to buy, or you could try our Reusable Bamboo and Cotton Make Up Pads to remove your makeup: you can chuck these in with your washing to be used again and again.
+We’ve also got Bamboo and Cotton Travel Wipes you can take with you on the go.

 Products which are both natural and biodegradable are always a win-win, and we have plenty more suggestions to help you make your routine an eco-friendly one.
-Rather than use chemical-based body scrubs to exfoliate your skin or items which are made from plastic, you could try our body buff none sponges.
-We make these with a mix of organic cotton, bamboo and the recycled scraps from our organic make-up rounds.
+Rather than use chemical-based body scrubs to exfoliate your skin or items which are made from plastic, you could try our Body Buff None Sponges.
+We make these with a mix of organic cotton and linen with a plant-based, compressed core.

 Consider homemade products

 We’re definitely not suggesting that you turn your kitchen into some sort of apothecary - especially if you’re not a fan of mess!
 But hear us out.
 Some beauty products can be replicated pretty easily with natural ingredients - think exfoliators, lip balms, face masks and body oils.

 Did you know that salt, sugar and even coffee (honest!) can be mixed with a base oil and essential oil to make great, cheap body scrubs which you can store in your own reusable containers?